 Best Luxury Ryokans in Yufuin for Families: Sansou Murata, Kamenoi Bessou & More (2026)

-Yufuin is Kyushu’s premier luxury onsen destination — a postcard-perfect basin town beneath Mt Yufu, a 90-minute drive from Fukuoka, packed with high-end ryokans that have hosted Japanese imperial family and global luxury travelers for decades.
-The catch for international families: most “best ryokan” lists are written for adult couples, not parents with kids in tow.
-This guide covers Yufuin’s top luxury options ranked by family-suitability, with notes on which accept kids, which have private (kashikiri) onsen, what kaiseki looks like for children, and how to book successfully from abroad.
+Yufuin is Kyushu’s premier luxury onsen destination — a postcard-perfect basin town beneath Mt Yufu, packed with high-end ryokans that have hosted Japanese imperial family and global luxury travelers for decades.

-Note: at this tier, accepting kids depends on individual room type and policy — always confirm at booking that your specific reservation accepts your kid’s age.
+Note: at this tier, accepting kids depends on individual room type and policy.
+Always confirm at booking that your specific reservation accepts your kid’s age.

 Quick comparison: top 5 luxury ryokans